tkn-tub/ns3-gym/src/network/doc/queue.rst

 * ``DropBeforeEnqueue``
 * ``DropAfterDequeue``

-Also, the QueueBase class defines three attributes:
+Also, the QueueBase class defines one attribute:

-* ``Mode``: whether the capacity of the queue is measured in packets or bytes
-* ``MaxPackets``: the maximum number of packets accepted by the queue in packet mode
-* ``MaxBytes``: the maximum number of bytes accepted by the queue in byte mode
+* ``MaxSize``: the maximum queue size

 and two trace sources: